 Adult sports education in NYC?

-It's great that you want to stay active and try new sports or activities, both at Columbia and beyond.
-There are lots of resources for adult sports education in New York City, and with so much online information it's sometimes hard know where to look.
+It's great that you want to stay active and try new sports or activities, both at school and in the community!
+There are lots of resources for adult sports education in New York City and beyond, and with so much online information it's sometimes hard to know where to look.

-There's plenty out there to choose from, so what will it be?
+There's plenty out there to choose from, both paid and free-of-charge.
+So, what will it be?
 Ice hockey?
 Wall climbing?
-Golf?
+Baseball?
 Something else entirely?
-The choice is yours; whatever you choose, be sure to have fun!
+The choice is yours; whatever you choose, you can be sure to have fun!

 Originally published Jun 13, 2008

 Submit a new comment

 Can’t find information on the site about your health concern or issue?